 As lockdowns became the new normal, businesses and consumers were forced to ‘go digital’.

 Streaming services such as Netflix boomed.
 The use of food delivery apps such as Uber Eats more than doubled.
 Gym classes became ‘virtual’ through various subscription options.

 Gone were the days of having in-person business meetings, clearly illustrated by the growth of Zoom during this period.
-The unprecedented and unforeseen growth in the eCommerce sector rippled across the globe at an alarming rate.
+The unprecedented and unforeseen growth in the eCommerce sector and courier industry rippled across the globe at an alarming rate.

 Many experts predicted that this digital transformation was permanent and here to stay.
 However, as we all adjust back into a mostly post-pandemic world, the latest results from many of these COVID-19 ‘Boomers’ demonstrate that the experts may have got it wrong.

 Netflix stocks plummeted this week, falling over 25%, becoming one of the biggest post-pandemic casualties on the stock market.
 Shares in Peloton have fallen by 87%.
 Shares in Zoom plummeted a further 10% this week; sinking 82% since its peak.
 Shares in Just Eat have fallen 70% in the last 12 months.